IsaacCavallaro/IsaacCavallaro_T2_A1-A/Part_A.md

     - project history

-- In this way, new commits are recorded in the histroy of the current branch.
+- In this way, new commits are recorded in the history of the current branch.

 - This will result in a fork in the history of the project.